geoserver/geoserver.github.io/_posts/2026-06-11-geoserver-3-0-0-released.md

 ### Straightforward upgrade

-We have taken great pains to make the upgrade process seamless from GeoServer 2.28.x.
+Special care has been taken to ensure a seamless upgrade from GeoServer 2.28.x:

 1. Important: We have made **no changes** to the GeoServer Data Directory.

-   Download and try GeoServer 3.0.0 today!

 2. A few modules have migrated from core to extensions: